buddhist-uni/buddhist-uni.github.io/_content/articles/dharma-songs-in-contemporary-cambodia_walker-trent.md

 period (1975–1979), Dharma songs remain an integral facet of Buddhist life among Khmers in Cambodia and in diaspora.

-This article examines the role of Dharma songs in contemporary Cambodia, highlighting how their texts, melodies, and performances evoke the aesthetic experiences of saṃvega and pasāda, central to Buddhist practice.
+This article examines the role of Dharma songs in contemporary Cambodia, highlighting how their texts, melodies, and performances evoke the aesthetic experiences of *saṃvega* and *pasāda*, central to Buddhist art and practice.
 It emphasizes the significance of music in expressing and living Buddhism within the Khmer tradition.